 Recently someone wrote me saying this: “I hope I can recapture my ability to pursue my dreams but for now it feels more like survival.”
-Does this feel like you (especially now due to social distancing)?
+Does this feel like you?

 When I read these lines, I was heart-broken.
 These words came from someone I have long admired for her entrepreneurial spirit and winning attitude.
 It came from a woman who was actively following her dreams and passion.
-In a way, she had been an unwitting role model for me.
+In her own way, she had been an unwitting role model for me.

 Steve Jobs said, “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma, which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice, heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”